mrjones-plip/mrjones-medic-scratch/user-best-practices.md

 ### New contact & new user, associate with existing place

-This is top most recommended practice.
+This is best practice.
 The steps are:

 1. Have the old CHW do one last sync to ensure all data is pushed up from their device
 1. Create a new contact for the new CHW.